rimdx/MKW/docs/api-crypto.md

 ### 3. Register provider in the loader

-This is not yet implemented in the loader, so currently the only option is to manually modify the `MKW.Core.Cryptography.Loader` library, and introducing supporting the module.
+This is not yet implemented in the loader, so currently the only option is to manually modify the `MKW.Cryptography.Loader` library, and introducing supporting the module.

 ### 4. Testing

-The `MKW.Core.Cryptography.Tests` project contains a bunch of test cases.
+The `MKW.Cryptography.Tests` project contains a bunch of test cases.
 It also checks compatibility between different modules to ensure the client will work the same way no matter which crypto provider is currently in use.